Ceciber/canteleen/README.md

 - **Manage Dishes**:
   - Add, edit, and remove meals in the database.
-  - Upload images, set nutrients, ingredients, dish type, allergens, and price.
+  - Set nutrients, ingredients, dish type, allergens, and price.

 - **Create Menu of the Day**:
-  - Choose which dishes are visible on the public menu screen (1 per type).
+  - Choose which dishes are visible on the public menu screen.

 - **View Orders**:
   - See a list of all previous orders.